-If your statutory reserves are not calculated using the minimum standards (state required mortality table, interest rate and method) as of the policy effective date, it is our interpretation that statutory reserves will need to be adjusted to minimum to be used for this calculation.
+If your statutory reserves are not calculated using the method required by the minimum standards (CRVM, CARVM, XXX, etc.) in effect, it is our interpretation that the statutory reserves used for this calculation will need to be adjusted to use the appropriate method.